Philosophy In Practice

 We have missed meeting you face to face at our local centres!

 Now we are back with live Introductory Courses at:

 Doncaster, Leeds, Loughborough, Nottingham, Sprotbrough, Sheffield and York starting Jan.
 2022.

-In Person courses starting week commencing 27th September click on your local centre and enrol or email the registrar to express your interest.
+In Person courses start week commencing 27th Sept.
+Click on your local centre and enrol now, places are limited reduced fee only £10.00